shreyas07-master/Bionic-Bee/README.md

 🌍 1.
 Sustainability-Oriented Design :

-Mimics nature’s efficiency: the bee’s form and function demonstrate how minimal energy and material can achieve complex tasks.
+It Mimics nature’s efficiency like bee’s form & function demonstrate how minimal energy & material can achieve complex tasks.

 Encourages biomimetic solutions in green tech, such as energy-efficient micro-drones or insect-inspired pollination robots.